Rev. Wayne D. Mueller

 The fifth commandment’s protection of human life also helps us evaluate artificial means of inducing and preventing conception.
 Artificial means and medical intervention are not wrong in themselves.
 But we have to say no to drugs and surgeries that destroy fertilized eggs.
 Some popular birth control drugs and devices which work as abortifacients must be refused.

 Family planning is a misnomer.
 So is birth control.
 There is a certain presumption in the popular use of those terms which detracts from God’s glory.
-We have a relatively small part in birth, not control of it.
+We have a relatively small part of birth, not control of it.
 Just ask any couple who dearly wants a child and can’t conceive.
-Or ask the parents who are surprised by a birth they didn’t “plan.”
+Or ask the parents who are surprised with a birth they didn’t “plan.”

 Planning can be a good thing.
 Lack of planning, in fact, can be tempting God.
 The same thing is true of control.
 A part of the Christian’s life is his self-control and the management of the resources God has given him.
 As the believer practices them, planning and control can be good stewardship.